anastasiaalt/blackjack/README.md

 -What are my requirements?
 -What should my app look like?

+*No insurance offered at this blackjack table
+*A win pays out 100%
+*A blackjack plays out 150%

 MONEY SECTION
 Set a bank or house pot
 Set each player purse